Grawler/DeezerTools/README.md

 - Download or clone this repo so you end up with DeezerArtistCollect.py and the other files somewhere on your PC
 - Install Python 3.x
-- Install the request module using pip (python -m pip install requests)
+- Install the requests module using pip (python -m pip install requests)
 - Set up config.py (optional, but recommended)
 - Run the Python file for the tool you want to use